webandras/static-site-express/README.md

 However, Babel already formats the code into a unified code styling.

 At the end of the process, restart build/watch scripts.
+I know, this process in sub-optimal, but currently this is the workflow.

 ### Data sources (in the `src/` folder)